sifuHK/rasc/2025.8.3/README.md

 Impute Example
 BCSpecValImpute can be used to handle special values and missing values in data for binary classification problems.
 It can handle special values and missing values for continuous, unordered categorical, and ordered categorical variables.
 BCSpecValImpute can simultaneously fill in empty values and transform special values.
-If the data contains both null values and special values, most models cannot handle them well (in a business-meaningful way).
+If the data contains both None values and special values, most models cannot handle them well (in a business-meaningful way).
 We recommend using rascpy.Impute.BCSpecValImpute to preprocess the data before training it in a binary classification model.
 ``` Python
 from rascpy.Impute import BCSpecValImpute
 # Main parameter description